Sign with Digital Signature

 Sign a Document

-To sign a document with a digital signature, use the Sign method and the CertificateHolder digital certificate.
+To sign a document with a digital signature, use one of the Sign method and the CertificateHolder digital certificate.

 CertificateHolder is a digital certificate that follows the internationally accepted X.509 PKI standard, ensuring the public key within the certificate is linked to the signer included inside the certificate.